MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-sdn-infrastructure-certificates.md

 ---
-title: Renew certificates for Software Defined Networking infrastructure nodes
+title: Renew certificates for Software Defined Networking infrastructure
 description: This article describes how to renew or change SDN server and Software Load Balancer multiplexer certificates.
 author: sethmanheim
 ms.author: sethm